 A Message from My Grandfather

 My father, Hugh Albert Fenemore, was born in 1917 in Ontario, Canada.
 He was 22 years old at the outbreak of World War II (WWII).
-Had he served in that massive conflict, I might have never existed.
-However, being a polio victim, he walked with a limp which rendered him ineligible for military service.
+Had he served in the military, I might never have existed.
+However, being a polio victim, he walked with a limp which rendered him ineligible for service.
 I was born on July 25, 1950 and given the names Michael Albert.
 Why both my father and I had the middle name “Albert” was never explained to me.
 I never really cared for the name and would consciously avoid mentioning it.
 Of course, I was completely unaware of the world war that had ended only five years before I arrived on the scene.

 I knew both of my grandmothers, but there were no grandfathers in my life.
-I didn’t know why, and don’t remember asking any questions about them.
+I didn’t know why, nor do I remember inquiring about them.
 I just accepted the situation.
-Eventually, I learned that my maternal grandfather had died when I was just one year old, so I didn’t remember him.
+Eventually, I learned that my maternal grandfather had died when I was just one year old which explained why I didn’t remember him.
 Nothing was said about my father’s father.
 As far as I knew, no such person had ever existed.

 I was named after this man.
 What had happened to him?
 Here is what happened.
 When war broke out in 1939, he was not conscripted since being born in 1894, he was almost 45 years old and too old to serve.
 However, at some point, he was so overcome with a sense of duty, and determined to serve, he lied about his age and was accepted into the Canadian army.
 In the photos above, my grandmother looks rather sad, and this is the way I remember her.
-She often seemed sad, and now I know why.
-After my grandfather had been overseas less than a year, my poor grandmother received the news that her courageous husband had been blown apart in England when munitions carried by the truck in which he was riding exploded.
+Later, in the fifties when I was growing up, she often seemed sad, and now I know why.
+After my grandfather had been overseas less than a year, my poor grandmother received the news that her courageous husband had been blown apart in England when munitions carried by a truck in which he was riding exploded.

 My grandfather had volunteered to sacrifice his life and had paid the price.
 The word “hero” is often overused today, but I think it should apply to my grandfather, Albert Edward Fenemore.
-The name “Albert" which I was formerly not so fond of, I am now glad to mention any time I have the opportunity.
+The name “Albert" which I was formerly not so fond of, is now a name I’m glad to mention any time I have the opportunity.

 Among the photos Kathryn continued to send was this photo of a simple cross over my grandfather’s grave.

 Although both the Registration of Death and the grave marker above list the precise date of death, neither of the dates registered with me.
-I suppose that’s because in neither case do they really stand out.
+I suppose that’s because in neither case does the date really stand out.
 The exact month and day of my grandfather’s death just wasn’t something that caught my attention.
 If someone had asked, I would have replied, “1942, but beyond that, I don’t know.”

 ROYAL CANADIAN ENGINEERS